chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 * `Chef ingredient <https://supermarket.chef.io/cookbooks/chef-ingredient>`_
 * `hostsfile <https://supermarket.chef.io/cookbooks/hostsfile>`_

+The following Gems must be accessible via your Gem, mirror:

+* mixlib-install
+* mixlib-shellout
+* mixlib-versioning
+* artifactory

 Your ``cookbooks`` directory must have all three of these cookbooks installed before you will be able to use the Supermarket cookbook wrapper.
 In addition the necessary cookbooks, a private Chef Supermarket has the following requirements:

 * An operational Chef server (version 12.0 or higher) to act as the OAuth 2.0 provider